nickfargo/state/_includes/content/docs/about.md

 ##### [History](#about--roadmap--proposed-features--history)

-Any state may be ordered to keep a **history** of its own internal state.
+Any state may be directed to keep a **history** of its own internal state.
 Entries are recorded in the history anytime the given state is involved in a transition, or experiences a mutation of its internal content or structure.
 The history may be traversed in either direction, and elements replaced or pushed onto the stack at its current index.
 When a transition targets a **retained** state, it will consult that state’s history and redirect itself back to whichever of the state’s substates was most recently current.

 #### [Optimization](#about--roadmap--optimization)